Yffum/bike-balance-app/notes2.md

 - [ ] Get appropriate distribution and generate travel times
 - [ ] Create proper output file for godot instead of using print output
 - [ ] Add warning for minimum samples not reached when timeout
+- [ ] Add way to pause or stop simulation from app

 ### Station